Skip to content

 Don't forget to add unit tests and documentation in case your contribution adds a feature and is not just a bugfix.

-Moreover, writing an [descriptive commit message] is highly recommended.
+Moreover, writing a [descriptive commit message] is highly recommended.
 In case of doubt, you can check the commit history with:

 git log --graph --decorate --pretty=oneline --abbrev-commit --all